walidghallab/video-experience-enhancer/README.md

 ## Installation

+### From Chrome web store (recommended)

+You can install the latest published release from the [Chrome web store](https://chromewebstore.google.com/detail/video-experience-enhancer/gpgijjcmnjpbdpaijihbchgdeencehng?hl=en)

+### From source code (for development)

-To install the extension, follow these steps:
+To install the extension from the source code, follow these steps:

 1. Clone the repository using the command: